tejaswigowda/ame220Fall2020/ASSIGNMENTS/A1/README.md

 Create a private github repository called `AME220Fall2020` and add me (`tejaswigowda`) as a collaborator.
-The repository should contain a `README.md` that hs the following information:
+The repository should contain a `README.md` that has the following information:

 1. Your full name
-2. ASU ID.
+2. Your ASU ID.

 You will submit assignments using this repository.